rafalbabinski/Agencies-Map/README.md

 ### Agencies-Map

-Simple map application written with js (jQuery), which allows to present points on map, filter by states and cities.
+Simple map application, which allows to present points on map, filter by states and cities.

 Map powered by:
 * LeafletJs (https://leafletjs.com/) -> MiT License